Day 2: In the Shadow of Giant Sand Dunes

 Cows in a Meadow

-After about three hours on the main road, we reached the turn-off to the Te Paki Stream and the Giant Sand Dunes, which rise 150 meters above the ocean.
+After about three hours on the main road, we reached the turn-off to Te Paki Stream and the Giant Sand Dunes, which rise 150 meters above the ocean.
 We could see the dunes off in the distance from the main road, gradually growing as we got closer, until they became hidden by the landscape.

 There were a few picnic tables at the entrance to the dunes, so we stopped there for a snack break.
 Quite a few cars and trucks passed us, going down the gravel road towards the dunes.